dimsuz/vanilla/README.md

 Note that validator successful output is a nice and clean `Person` class with _not nullable_ `firstName` and `lastName` fields and `age` field converted from `String?` to `Int`.

+Fields are matched by names, ones which are not present in the output model are ignored (`index`, `nickname`).
+Properties of the source model can be annotated with `@ValidatedName` annotation which specifies a custom property name to match in the target model.

 ## Validation result

-Resulting validator builder is parametrized by an error type, it is up to you to choose an error representation:
+Generated validator builder is parametrized by an error type, and it is up to you to choose an error representation.
+Here the `enum` is used to represent individual field errors.

 ```kotlin
 enum class PersonFormError { MissingFirstName, MissingLastName, AgeIsNotInt }